MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/active-directory-replication-error-8240.md

 1. Do one of the following:

    - If the command identified at least one GC, check for a communication problem between the GC and the domain controller that generated the event.
    - If the command didn't find a GC, continue to the next procedure to add a GC to the forest.
+Otherwise, go to []().

 ### Add a GC to the forest